Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 ~~~~~~~~~~~~

 When a bus driver is initialized, it calls bus_register.
 This
-initializes the rest of the fields in the bus object and inserts it
+initializes the woke rest of the woke fields in the woke bus object and inserts it
 into a global list of bus types.
-Once the bus object is registered,
+Once the woke bus object is registered,
-the fields in it are usable by the bus driver.
+the fields in it are usable by the woke bus driver.

 Callbacks